 - Clear All: To clean up both

-You can choose any options as per need.
+You can choose any option as you need.

-If not managed perfectly, random notifications can really take away the peace from your device.
+If not managed well, random notifications can easily take away the peace from your device.
 So, make sure to take control of them.

-Step #1.
-Open News app on your device.
+- Open News on your device.
 Then, tap on the Following tab or the sidebar button.

-Step #3.
-Next up, you can allow/disallow channels to send notifications by turning the switch OFF/ON.
-In the end, tap on Done to confirm the change.
+- Next up, you can allow/disallow channels to send notifications by turning the switch OFF/ON.
+In the end, tap Done to confirm the change.

 While browsing through articles, if you come across something really interesting, you have the option to save it to catch up with the story later.

-Step #1.
-Open Apple News app on your iOS device and then head over to the article you wish to save.
+- Open Apple News on your iOS device and then head over to the article you wish to save.

-Step #2.
-Now, tap on the Share button and hit Save in the share sheet.
+- Now, tap the Share button and hit Save in the share sheet.

-How to Access Saved Stories in Apple News app
+How to access saved stories in Apple News

-You can also take control of all of your saved stories and get rid of the ones that are useless.
+You can also take control of all of your saved stories and get rid of those you deem useless.

-Step #1.
-Launch News app on your device and then tap on the Following tab or the sidebar button.
+- Launch News on your device and then tap on the Following tab or the sidebar button.

-Step #2.
-Now, you need to scroll down to the bottom and hit Saved Stories.
+- Now, scroll down to the bottom and hit Saved Stories.

-Step #3.
-Now, you will see all of your bookmarked articles.
+- Now, you’ll see all of your bookmarked articles.

-You can swipe left from right on the specific article and then tap on Unsave in the menu to remove it from the saved list.
+You can swipe left on the specific article and then tap Unsave in the menu to remove it from the saved list.

 Following a channel is pretty simple as the Love button appears at several places.
-Just tap on it and you are done.
+Just tap on it and you’re good to go.

-Besides, you can tap on the share button when an article is open.
-And then, hit the Love Story icon in the share sheet.
+You can also tap on the Share button when an article is open.
+Then hit the Love Story icon in the share sheet.

-You will also head into the following tab → scroll down to the Suggested By Siri section and then Love the topic you wish to read more.
+You can also head to the Following tab → scroll down to the Suggested By Siri section and then Love the topic you wish to read more.

 If you no longer want to read stories from a channel, you can choose to block it.
 The app lets you do it in multiple ways.

-Step #1.
-Open News app and head into the following tab or sidebar.
+- Open News and head into the following tab or sidebar.

-Step #2.
-Now, tap on the channel and then hit the heart icon with an arrow at the top right.
-Next, tap on Block in the popup to confirm.
+- Now, tap on the channel and then hit the Heart icon with an arrow at the top right.
+Next, tap Block in the popup to confirm.

-Alternately, when you are reading an article, tap on the Share button and choose Block Channel in the share sheet.
+Alternatively, when you’re reading an article, tap on the Share button and choose Block Channel in the share sheet.

 The app lets you manage the blocked channels with ease.
 So, if you ever want to unblock any of them, you can do so without any hassle.

-Step #1.
-Open News app and then tap on the sidebar button/Following tab to access sidebar.
+- Open News and then tap on the sidebar button/Following tab to access sidebar.

-Step #2.
-Now, scroll down in the sidebar and tap on Blocked Channels & Topics.
+- Now, scroll down in the sidebar and tap Blocked Channels & Topics.

-Step #3.
-Next, tap on the red button to the left of the channel you wish to unblock and hit Remove.
-In the end, tap on Done to finish.
+- Next, tap on the red button to the left of the channel you wish to unblock and hit Remove.
+In the end, tap Done to finish.

-There is an option to restrict the Today section to show only the stories from the channels you follow.
+There’s an option to restrict the Today section to show stories from only the channels you follow.
 If you wish to keep Today cluttered free, this is the way to go.

-If you are on limited bandwidth, you will want to prevent the news app from draining your cellular data.
-There is an option to prevent the app from using your data.
+If you’re on limited bandwidth, you’ll want to prevent Apple News from draining your cellular data.
+There’s an option to prevent the app from using your data.

-Disable Siri Suggestions for an Apple News App to Appear in Search and Lock Screen
+Disable Siri Suggestions for Apple News to appear in search and lock Screen

 Based on how you use the News app, Siri offers suggestions.
 If you don’t want the virtual assistant to offer suggestions in Search, Look Up, Keyboard and Lock Screen, you can stop it.

-Step #1.
-Open Settings app on your device → scroll down and tap on News.
+- Open Settings on your device → scroll down and tap News.

-Siri keeps a tab on your Safari and app usage and offers suggestions in the News app accordingly.
-While I find it very helpful, some of you might want to prevent the virtual assistant from doing so for any personal reason.
+Siri keeps tabs on Safari and your app usage to offer suggestions in the News app accordingly.
+While I find it very helpful, some of you might want to prevent the virtual assistant from doing so for privacy reasons.

-Step #1.
-Open Settings app on your device → now, tap on News.
+- Open Settings on your device → News.

-Following an Apple News+ magazine is as straightforward as it can ever get.
-To do it, head over to this guide.
+Following an Apple News+ magazine is as straightforward as it can get.
+Let’s get started.

 Right now, News Plus supports more than 300 magazines.
 And the library is expected to grow rapidly.
-Check out this ever-updating post to keep a track of all of them.
+Check out this ever-updating post to keep a track of them all.

 Downloading magazines in Apple News Plus magazines is pretty simple.
-Just hit the download icon on the respective magazine in the News+ section and you are done.
+Just hit the download icon on the respective magazine in the News+ section and you’re done.
 However, Apple doesn’t offer any option to delete them.

-The app automatically downloads the issues of the magazines you follow and they are deleted after 30 days.
-Just in case, there is a lack of storage on your devices, those automatically downloaded issues will be deleted even before the 30 days.
+The app automatically downloads the issues of the magazines you follow and deletes them after 30 days.
+If there’s a lack of storage on your device, the automatically downloaded issues will be deleted before the 30 day period.

-And the magazines you have manually downloaded remain on your device until the storage is full or needs to be cleaned up.
+The magazines you’ve manually downloaded remain on your device until the storage is full or needs to be cleaned up.
 To say the least, it’s rather inconvenient and confusing.
-And I wish Apple offered a manual control over downloaded content sooner than later.
+I hope Apple offers manual control over downloaded content sooner rather than later.

 To make the most of News’ Siri Shortcuts, head over to this hands-guide.